egaskin/f1l-internship-emulator/README.md

 Cancer cell lines are cultures of cancer cells that have been taken from patients or animals and characterized based on many things such as: what part of the body their taken from, major malfunctioning/mutated pathway(s) and genes, malignancy, and more.
 Cancer cell lines are useful due to their ability to provide infinite biological material for *in vitro* experimentation (provided the right conditions are met) while mostly retaining their original genomic identity if the proper controls are in place (Mirabelli et al. 2019).
 Hence, they are one of the most common models for cancer drug development and testing ([CCLE](https://sites.broadinstitute.org/ccle/)).

 - For understanding basics of a particular cancer, try looking at Wiki and [Cancer.gov](https://www.cancer.gov/).
-- For understanding cancer cell lines from a pure data standpoint, try the Cancer Cell Line Encyclopedia, [CCLE](https://sites.broadinstitute.org/ccle/).
+- For understanding cancer cell lines from a purely data, try Cancer Cell Line Encyclopedia, [CCLE](https://sites.broadinstitute.org/ccle/).

 [//]: # (### How can cancer cell lines be used for cancer drug development?)

 ### What are antibody therapies, and how are they related to cancer treatment?

-Antibody therapies are a disease treatment that utilizes antibodies ([Cancer.gov](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/antibody-therapy)).
+Antibody therapies utilize antibodies to treat disease ([Cancer.gov](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/antibody-therapy)).
 Antibodies are proteins made by the immune system that bind to specific antigens.
 Antigens are any substance that causes an immune response against itself.

 #### Monoclonal antibodies (mAb) vs Polyclonal antibodies (pAb)
 Monoclonal antibody (mAb) preparations are distinct from polyclonal antibody (pAb) preparations.
-"Mono" clonal means one cloning, thus mAb are a single antibody molecule made to target specific antigens, and they are produced by cloning a single parent, immune cell ([National Research Council](https://www.ncbi.nlm.nih.gov/books/NBK100188/)).
 Cloning is making identical copies of a cell.
+"Mono" clonal means one cloning, thus mAb are many copies of a single antibody molecule made to target specific antigens, produced by cloning a single parent, immune cell ([National Research Council](https://www.ncbi.nlm.nih.gov/books/NBK100188/)).
 "Poly" clonal means multiple cloning thus, pAb are a mixture consisting of a variety of types antibodies derived from multiple parent, immune cells ([genscript.com](https://www.genscript.com/polyclonal_or_monoclonal.html#:~:text=In%20contrast%20to%20polyclonal%20antibodies,antigen%20and%20is%20extremely%20specific.)).
 As of 2024, antibody therapies are synonymous with mAb therapies, there are no pAb therapies on the market (The Antibody Society 2024), but that may change in the future (Wang et al. 2013).

 #### Antigen Specificity
 Most FDA approved mAb are mono-specific, meaning they recognize only a single epitope of an antigen, but some approved mAb's are di-specific (The Antibody Society 2024).
 Poly-specific antibody research is promising (Runcie et al. 2018; [FDA article](https://www.fda.gov/drugs/spotlight-cder-science/bispecific-antibodies-area-research-and-clinical-applications)).